Witch trials in Connecticut: Katherine Harrison

+Goodwife Knapp

+Goodwife Knapp was a Fairfield woman who was accused of being the witch identified in the testimony of Goody Bassett, a woman who had confessed to being a witch and had been executed in 1651.
+Knapp maintained her innocence both before, during, and after her trial, and did not accuse anyone else of being a witch, stating she would not "render evil for evil".
+Knapp was executed in 1653.

 Major sites

 Wethersfield

 During the 1650s, several people were tried for witchcraft through the Connecticut area.
 In Wethersfield, Joan and John Carrington were executed in 1651.
 They were prominent members of the Wethersfield community before being accused of witchcraft.
 Wethersfield was also the home of Mary Johnson, the first open confessor of witchcraft; and Katherine Harrison.
 This resulted in the coining of the term "Wethersfield Witches" by historians.

 Hartford

-In 1662 and 1663, the town of Hartford saw a surge in witch hysteria.
+In the 1640s, the town of Hartford saw a surge in witch hysteria.
 A series of accusations were made among the townsfolk.
 The first accusation was by Anne Cole, who accused Rebecca Greensmith and Elizabeth Seager of tormenting her through magic.
 The parents of Elizabeth Kelly accused Goody Ayres of using black magic to kill their daughter.
 Other claims of black magic from Hartford were more peculiar: one person claimed Satan caused her to speak with an accent.
 Another said her neighbors transformed into animals at night.
 Katherine Branch, servant to the Wescot family, suffered from a series of fits and other instances that Daniel Wescot described as being "beyond nature", like elevating above her bed.
 A minister from a neighboring village claimed Branch's afflictions were the result of her declining to join a witch coven.

 From Hartford, four people were executed for the crime of witchcraft.
-Nathaniel and Rebecca Greensmith, Mary Sanford, and Mary Barnes were hung in 1662.
+Nathaniel and Rebecca Greensmith, Mary Sanford, and Mary Barnes were hanged in 1662.
 Elizabeth Seager was accused of witchcraft, but the charges were dropped due to weak evidence.